Bunjin/Rouleth/README.md

   1) Simplest (via transactions from your wallet, not an exchange) :
-  Just send the value you want to bet to the contract and add enough gas (you can enter the max gas amount of ~4,5Million, any excess is refunded anyways) This will by default place a bet on number 7
-  Wait 2 minutes (6 blocks) and send (with enough gas) 1 wei (or any amount, it will be refunded) This will spin the wheel and you will receive * 35 your bet if you win.
+  Just send the value you want to bet to the contract and add enough gas (you can enter the max gas amount of  300 000, any excess is refunded anyways) This will by default place a bet on number on red Once your bet has been recorded wait 15 secs (1 block) and send (with 200 000) 1 wei (or any amount, it will be refunded) This will spin the wheel and you will receive 2 times your bet if you win.
   Don't wait more than 200 blocks before you spin the wheel or your bet will expire.